Open-STEM/IntroToRoboticsV2/course/driving/basic_robot_driving.rst

             drivetrain.set_effort(0.5, 0.5)

-        :code:`left_effort` and :code:`right_effort` are the parameters of the function.
-        The functions you used before only had one parameter, but functions can have as few or as many parameters as you want, or even none at all.

     .. tab-item:: Blockly

         .. image:: media/seteffortexample.png
             :width: 300

+:code:`0.5` and :code:`0.5` are the parameters of the function.
+The functions you used before only had one parameter, but functions can have as few or as many parameters as you want, or even none at all.

 .. hint::